 The following further options are also available:

-Poll over unencrypted HTTP - By default, Burp polls the Collaborator server over HTTPS, and enforces SSL trust to prevent man-in-the-middle attacks.
+Poll over unencrypted HTTP - By default, Burp polls the Collaborator server over HTTPS, and enforces TLS trust to prevent man-in-the-middle attacks.
 If your instance of Burp is unable to poll directly over HTTPS due to network or other limitations, you can opt to poll over unencrypted HTTP.

 Run health check - This button displays a dialog that performs a quick health check of your configured Collaborator server.
 It verifies whether it is possible to interact with the server using various network services, and whether Burp can retrieve the details of these interactions via polling.
 Based on these tests, you can determine whether Burp is likely to be able to make use of all, some, or none of the Collaborator's features.